rufusnufus/Frontend-Assignment/README.md

 ```bash
 docker-compose up --build
 ```
-This command create image for this project and starts the application on [http://localhost/8080/](http://localhost/8080/)
+This command creates an image for this project and starts the application on [http://localhost:8080/](http://localhost:8080/)

 ## Support
 Write to @rufusnufus via Telegram if you have any questions.